GrandGarcon/Complete_Cybersecurity_Path/README.md

 # Complete_Cybersecurity_Path
 the open source way to  do the excercises to be a Full-Stack Cybersecurity Engineer. added with the recent paper in the field of Machine learning and cybersecurity. for more info about theis path :- https://www.sans.org/cyber-security-skills-roadmap/
-## general overview of attack surfaces waiting for disruption
+## general overview of the information about  security of financial markets and security concerns

 1 [Financial market attacks](https://www.swift.com/resource/how-cyber-attackers-could-target-worlds-financial-markets)
 <br>2. [security markets , having close to 2x the US gdp traded each year ](https://www.issanet.org/e/pdf/2018-10_ISSA_Cyber_Risk_in_Securities_Services.pdf)